 We recorded impairment charges related to certain of our drilling rigs, which were measured at fair value on a nonrecurring basis during the Successor period from April 24, 2021 through December 31 2021 and the Predecessor period from January 1, 2021 through April 23, 2021.
-The aggregate losses for the periods have been presented as "Impairment of assets" in our Consolidated Statements of Operations for the Successor period from April 24, 2021 through December 31, 2021 and the Predecessor period from January 1, 2021 and the Predecessor period from January 1, 2021 see Note 4 "Asset Impairments."
+The aggregate losses for the periods have been presented as "Impairment of assets" in our Consolidated Statements of Operations for the Successor period from April 24, 2021 through December 31, 2021 and the Predecessor period from January 1, 2021 through April 23, 2021.
+See Note 4 "Asset Impairments."